MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-limitations.md

 # [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] limitations

-Data Activator is subject to the following general and specific limitations.
-Before you began your work with Data Activator, review and consider these limitations.
 Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] is subject to the following general and specific limitations.
+Before you began your work with [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], review and consider these limitations.
+[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] is subject to the following general and specific limitations.

 ## General limitations